wpmccormack/e1039-analysis/HitEmbedding/macro_embed/README.md

 ## Preparation

 You first make lists of signal and embedding data; `list_sig_file.txt` and `list_emb_file.txt`.
-You modify `make-list.sh` so that `DIR_SIG` and `DIR_EMB` in the script points to the directories where you store the files.
+You modify `make-list.sh` so that `DIR_SIG` and `DIR_EMB` in the script point to the directories where you store the data files.

 You then execute the script as follows;
 ```
 ./make-lists.sh
 ```
-You should check that the contents of the two files are valid.
+You will see the numbers of files and events found and should check that the contents of the two files are valid.

 ## Method of pairing signal data and embedding data